TestForkAccount/CodeReviewExample/README.md

 - Go to the `Code` tab
 - Click on the 'Clone or download' button
 - Grab the url
-- Git clone the project
+- Git clone the project by opening git bash where you want to clone the project, and type in `git clone https://github.com/YOUR-USERNAME/CodeReviewExample.git
+- If you are using a GIT UI like `Github Desktop` you can clone directly from that program.

+You now have the project working locally on your machine.
+Now we can make changes to the code.

 ## Make changes to project locally

--
+When making changes to code, you should always branch out and create changes on that branch.

 --> Create a branch from these changes